romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-In the context of a GitHub repository, which of the following actions are recommended when defining a security policy?
+Q: In the context of a GitHub repository, which of the following actions are recommended when defining a security policy?
 <details><summary>Show the answer</summary><p>

 - **Documenting how to report a security vulnerability**